 Scientific Research & Experimental Development (SR&ED) tax credits provide essential capital for countless companies across industries.
 If your company is among them, following all deadlines and rules for submitting claims is of the utmost importance.
-Failure to do so may result in reduced or lost tax credits and refunds, setting back critical R&D work as you search for alternative sources of funding.
+Failure to do so may result in reduced or lost tax credits and R&D tax refunds, setting back critical R&D work as you search for alternative sources of funding.

 Before submitting your subsequent claim, you may be wondering how far back you can receive R&D tax credits?
 Discover the essential reporting deadlines and other pertinent information below.

 Following the submission of your income tax return, SR&ED eligible expenditures can be claimed only within 12 months.
 They may not be back-dated for previous years.
 Per the Canada Revenue Agency (CRA) SR&ED Filing Requirements Policy, SR&ED claims are subject to strict reporting deadlines.
 These dates break down as follows based on your organization’s structure:

 - Income tax returns: Filed no later than six months after tax year-end

 - SR&ED claim: 18 months after your tax year-end

 - Income tax returns: Filed no later than 90 days after tax year-end